abshinn/bashcrash/README.md

 Furthermore, you can choose columns with `csvcut` and sort on specified columns with `csvsort`.

-#### Pandas' describe() on the command line
+#### Summary statistics on the command line

-CSVkit goes one step further.
-You can run summary statistics on a csv with the use of `csvstat`.
+Much like with Pandas' describe method, you can run summary statistics on a CSV with the use of `csvstat`.

+For more information, see: [CSVkit documentation](https://csvkit.readthedocs.org/en/0.9.0/)

 ### Working with JSON